Chrimle/spring-boot-static-property-injector/README.md

 4. Open a GitHub issue describing the issue and include the findings from these steps.

 ## Road Map

+Plan for the 1.0.0 release.

+### MAJOR
+- TBD...

+### MINOR
+- Support annotating `static` method arguments with `@StaticValue`
+- Support property prefixes on class-level
+  - Useful when annotating multiple fields with long common property prefixes.
+- Improve `DEBUG` logs by masking potential secrets
+  - Add `isSecret`-property to the `@StaticValue` annotation to mask property values in logs.

+### PATCH
 - Extend Test Suite
   - Test more rigorously
     - String
     - Integer
     - Boolean

+## Change Log
+### 0.1.0
+- Introduced `@StaticValue`
+- Introduced `StaticValueInjector`
-- Support annotating `static` method arguments with `@StaticValue`
+- Added Support for SpEL
-- Support property prefixes on class-level
+- Added Support for Property Placeholders
-  - Useful when annotating multiple fields with long common property prefixes.
-- Improve `DEBUG` logs by masking potential secrets
-  - Add `isSecret`-property to the `@StaticValue` annotation to mask property values in logs.
+- Published to GitHub Packages
-- and more to come...
+- Published to Maven Central Repository
+- Deployed GitHub Pages
+- Deployed JavaDoc